8, C. Pantelides Avenue, P. O. Box 22107, 1517 Nicosia, Cyprus

 Tel: 357 22680500 / 22667772, Fax: 357 22669676

 Visiting Persia is all about discovering a very interesting and mysterious country.
 The beauty and history of its cities and the gentle nature and hospitality of its people are the two things that will stay with you as memories for a lifetime.
 Our tours to Iran last a week and we visit Tehran, Isfahan (Esfahan), Shiraz and the ancient site of Persepolis.
-You get to see some of the most famous royal palaces (Golestan Palace and the Ali Qapoo Palace), museums (like the carpet, jewelry and ceramic ones) and visit the archeological ruins of Persepolis, a world heritage site according to Unesco.
+You get to see some of the most famous royal palaces (Golestan Palace and the Ali Qapoo Palace), museums (like the carpet, jewelry and ceramic ones) and visit the archaeological ruins of Persepolis, a world heritage site according to Unesco.
 The hotels we use are the best in the country and all of them are 5 star hotels, with one of them, the Abbasi Hotel in Esfahan, being historical landmark.
 We try to give you the best taste of the Iranian cuisine in traditional restaurants some of which have also local music for entertainment.
 You will find plentiful wonderful shopping opportunities in the Bazaars (especially in the Persian Carpets and Kilims) where you can browse for hours!
 Of course that is not all.
 See our top 20 best reasons to join one of our groups for our next excursion to Iran.

 We have currently suspended our group programs to Iran.
-As soon as we begin organizing them again we will post all relative information here.
+As soon as we begin organizing them again we will post all relative tour information here.
 If you do not want to wait until then we also offer guided tours for private parties upon request.
 We of course take care of visa requirements.

 20 great reasons to visit Iran